open-force/grid/README.md

 ## Setting up the demo ##

 This component is available as a self-contained SFDX project.
-If you would to run the example implementation, clone the repository then set up a new scratch org by running:
+If you would like to run the example implementation, clone the repository then set up a new scratch org by running:

     sfdx force:org:create -f config/project-scratch-def.json -a grid